Two key farm bills get Parliament nod; Oppn creates ruckus in Rajya Sabha; SAD unmoved despite PM's assurance on MSP | Politics

 After a heated debate, Rajya Sabha passed the two bills amid a bedlam as some opposition members, ignoring the COVID-19 protocol, charged towards the podium of Deputy Chairman Harivansh, flung the rule book at him and tore official papers.
 They yanked his microphone and heckled him over their demand for a division of vote on their motion to refer the legislation to a select committee.

+Union ministers Rajnath Singh, Prakash Javadekar, Pralhad Joshi, Piyush Goyal, Thawarchand Gehlot and Mukhtar Abbas Naqvi held a press conference where they took on the opposition, with Singh asserting that such conduct was not expected in a healthy democracy.
+Singh also reassured the farmers on the Minimum Support Price (MSP) and Agricultural Produce Market Committees (APMC).

+"I want to assure farmers that minimum support price and APMC will continue.
+These will never be removed at any cost," said Singh, who hailed the passage of two big ticket farm bills as a "landmark day" for India's agriculture sector and farmers.
+BJP president J P Nadda and other senior party leaders said the bills will give farmers freedom in selling their produce and rid them of middlemen.

-In a series of tweets, the prime minister again assured farmers that the existing government support system of MSP will continue, an issue raised by the Opposition, farmer outfits as well as the BJP's oldest ally, Shiromani Akali Dal, which had quit the Modi government in protest against these bills.
+In a series of tweets soon after the passage of the bills, the prime minister too assured farmers that the existing government support system will continue, an issue raised by the Opposition, farmer outfits as well as the BJP's oldest ally, Shiromani Akali Dal, which had quit the Modi government in protest against these bills.
 SAD chief Sukhbir Singh Badal, however, stuck to his opposition, urging the President not to sign the bills, and instead return them to Parliament for reconsideration.

 Harsimrat Kaur Badal, the food processing minister from the Shiromani Akali Dal party, resigned from the government last week in protest against the bills.
 "Democracy has been shamed by the manner in which the government passed death warrants against farmers in the form of two farm bills in Rajya Sabha," Congress leader Rahul Gandhi tweeted.